 The warning provided by the defendant may not effectively prevent injuries.
 Warning stickers are no substitute for a non-defective product design.

-BEFORE YOU SUE, WHAT SHOULD YOU KNOW?
+BEFORE YOU SUE FOR DEFECTIVE PRODUCT LIABILITY, WHAT SHOULD YOU KNOW?

 If you intend to sue a product manufacturer for a product-related injury or injuries in Massachusetts, you must be aware of the Massachusetts Supreme Judicial Court ruling from the 1980s in the case Correia v.
 Firestone Tire & Rubber.